kbenoit/coursepack-bookdown/readme.md

 ### Anchors, Labels, Identifiers and referencing them

-Headers, Tables, Figures, and Equations can be given unique identifiers, also called anchors or labels, that allows you to reference them elsewhere in the manuscript.
+Headers, tables, figures, and equations can be given unique identifiers, also called anchors or labels, that allows you to reference them elsewhere in the manuscript.
 A unique identifier numbers an item automatically.
 When you reference that unique identifier elsewhere in the manuscript the dynamically associated number will be shown in the output.
 At the moment, equations can only be referenced dynamically inside the same manuscript file, in other words, inside the same chapter.

 Labelling a header: